hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 In the whitepaper model, there are no real standards, and so it is very easy to engage in lazy writing and lazy thinking.
 In fact, it's incentivized, if the mere act of writing whitepapers is rewarded.

-Some of my more theoretical papers began with a general intuition and a belief; only in the process of writing did I really work out the arguments and figure out what it was I was trying to say.
-And even then I wasn't done; criticisms and complaints from reviewers forced to me to make my arguments even clearer and stronger, and to grapple with important issues that I'd wanted to avoid.
-Revising in response to reviewer feedback has made many of my papers much, much better.
+Some of my more theoretical papers began with a general intuition and a belief; only in the process of writing did I really work out my arguments and figure out what I was trying to say.